College packing list

 In addition to packing or buying everything from the lists above, you’ll need to take care of a few essentials before your first day of class.

-An umbrella will keep you dry on those long walks to class.
+- Bring an umbrella to keep you dry on those rainy walks to class.

 You’re signed up